picho/exchange-rate-api/README.md

 ## Components

-This api has two routes and you should you the http protocal to call their endpoints. the rountes are **exchangeRate** and **currency**
+This API has two routes and you should use the http protocols to call their endpoints.
+The rountes are **exchangeRate** and **currency**.

 ### exchangeRate

-This route only has one endpoint, it has to be call with the http protocol get, passing two values, a number (price value that is going to change applying a rate value) and a string (the string represents a currency that has a rate that is going to change a price).
+This route only has one endpoint.
+It has to be called with the http protocol ```get```, passing two values, a number (price value that is going to change with the exchange rate value) and a string (which represents a currency that has a corresponding rate that is going to change the price).

 ### currency

-This route only has one endpoint, it has to be call with the http protocol get, this endpoint is going to call repository that has all the currency avialable in this project.
+This route only has one endpoint, it has to be called with the http protocol ```get```.
+This endpoint is going to call the repository that has all the available currencies.